Photos: Protests In Response To The Death Of George Floyd Shake The Nation

 toggle caption

-Police officers stand in a line amidst protesters in Raleigh, N.C.
+Police officers stand in a line amid protesters in Raleigh, N.C.

 Jason deBruyn/WUNC